 MASH was a fictional half-hour show about a MASH unit located close to the front lines during the Korean war.
 The showrunners had a hard enough time trying to get details about life at a MASH unit correct, within reason.
 Getting the Korean language and culture correct is perhaps beyond what we can expect.
 They relied on the memories of American soldiers not only for military details, but for details about Korea itself.
 While a Korean cultural expert would have been a handy addition to the staff, for better or worse, watching MASH is not a good way to learn about Korea or Koreans.

 Given that, some of the language mistakes were particularly bad.
-In early episodes of MASH, we hear Korean characters saying “mama San.”
-Colonel Blake is even referred to as Colonel san.
+In early episodes of MASH, we hear Korean characters saying “Mama San.”
+Colonel Blake is even referred to as Colonel San.
 This is Japanese and has nothing to do with the Korean language.
 But language isn’t the only criticism.
+While the showrunners got the Korean language wrong. they certainly understood military lingo.
+They used the Nato phonetic alphabet to name the “generic” nurse characters like Baker and Able.

 Koreans on MASH Wore the Wrong Clothing?

 Koreans have criticized, for instance, the wardrobe worn by Korean characters on the show, saying the clothing was mostly Japanese.
 Now, I might quibble with the idea that sundry Koreans on the internet consider themselves experts on Japanese clothing and on the clothing Korean villagers war in the early 1950s, but they certainly have better qualifications than I do to judge.
-According to this article, the female Koreans on MASH wore traditional Japanese clothing and the men wore Vietnamese hats.
+According to an article on the Korean website, Chosun, the female Koreans on MASH wore traditional Japanese clothing and the men wore Vietnamese hats.

 We don’t have to rely on the expertise of unknown Korean authors or social media posters, however.
 This is the internet, after all.
 Judging by what I could find about how rural South Koreans dressed during the 1950s, these criticisms are not fair.
 In fact, while the colors may have been wrong, the basic clothing that Korean women wore on MASH was a fairly good representation of Korean clothing of the era, especially in rural areas.